Our little stream winds along

 They catch small fishes with their clothes

-Women clean their pots and pans with sand
+With sand women clean their pots and pans

 And washing their clothes they go back home.